Image Carousel with 4 slides

 - St. George Hospital (Sen Jorj Hastanesi): Familiar with foreigners, has English-speaking staff, a mid-size hospital.
 Address: Bereketzade Medresesi Sokak, Galata - Beyoglu.
 Tel: (009) 0212 292 6220

 U.S. citizens staying in Turkey are encouraged to register with the nearest U.S. Embassy or Consulate through the State Department's travel registration website at https://travelregistration.state.gov.
 U.S. citizens without Internet access may register directly with the nearest U.S. Embassy or Consulate.
 By registering, they make it easier for the Embassy or Consulate to contact them in the case of an emergency.

 U.S. Consulate General Istanbul

 İstinye Mahallesi, Üç Şehitler Sokak No.2 İstinye 34460 - Istanbul / Turkey

 Phone: (0090) 212 335 9000

-Turkish Lira (“TRY” or commonly “TL”) is the official currency of Turkey.
-Occasionally you can find small business owners and taxi drivers accepting foreign currency such as U.S. Dollars, Euro or British Pound, though this is not very common.
-Current exchange rates can be reached at http://www.oanda.com
+Currency - Turkish Lira (“TRY” or commonly “TL”) is the official currency of Turkey.
+Occasionally, some small business owners and taxi drivers may accept foreign currency, such as U.S. Dollars, Euro, or British Pound, however this is not very common.
+Current exchange rates can be found at http://www.oanda.com

 Public buses: http://www.iett.gov.tr/en